 SG17 also updated the Security Compendia which provides information on ITU security standardization activities including the catalogue of ITU-T Recommendations dealing with security and the catalogue of ITU-T approved security definitions and abbreviations

-A new work item X.Trsuss was started to develop a Technical Report on the successful use of security standards which is intended to help users, especially those from developing countries, to gain a better understanding of the value of using security-related ITU-T Recommendations in a variety of contexts (e.g. business, commerce, government, industry).
-The TR will cover the use of security standards in a variety of applications and also introduce readers to the relevance and importance of foundational security standards such as architectural standards, methodology, definitions, and other high-level guidance.
-The overall focus will be to encourage successful and productive use of these standards.
+Work item X.Trsuss was completed to develop a Technical Report on the successful use of security standards which is intended to help users, especially those from developing countries, to gain a better understanding of the value of using security-related ITU-T Recommendations in a variety of contexts (e.g. business, commerce, government, industry).
+The TR covers the use of security standards in a variety of applications and also introduces readers to the relevance and importance of foundational security standards such as architectural standards, methodology, definitions, and other high-level guidance.
+The overall focus is to encourage successful and productive use of these standards.

 Work was finished on preparing the 6th edition of the Security Manual as a Technical Report.
 The Security Manual is a major ITU-T promotion tool that highlights in an easy-to-understand fashion the important security work of all ITU-T study groups.